Hirschsprung Disease in Children

 - Some children have problems with bowel movements because the anal opening is tight.
 A special method called rectal dilation may help.
 Your child's healthcare provider can teach you this method if it’s right for your child.

-Children who had a large section of intestine removed may have long-term problems.
+Children who had a large part of the intestine removed may have long-term problems.
 The digestive process can be affected.
 Nutrients and fluids are absorbed from food in the small intestine.
 Removing a large segment of the intestine can prevent a child from getting enough nutrients and fluids.
 Children can have problems with poor digestion, slow growth, and infection.
-Your child may need to eat and drink more in order to get enough nutrients and fluid.
+Your child may need to eat and drink more to get enough nutrients and fluid.

 Talk with your child’s healthcare provider about your child’s specific situation.